aswanthnarayan/Brocamp/Week 2&3/Javascript.md

 };
 ```

 One of the most significant features of arrow functions is that they do not have their own this context.
-Instead, they inherit this from the parent scope at the time they are defined.
-This behavior is known as lexical scoping.
+Instead, they inherit this from the parent scope at the time they are defined (Lexical scoping)

+Arrow functions cannot be used as constructors.
+You cannot create new objects using the new keyword with an arrow function.

 ```js
 function Person() {